osspool/commerce-be/docs/api/transaction.md

 ### Transaction API Guide

-This guide summarizes how the Transaction API behaves after the monetization/HRM updates, which fields the frontend may set, which are read-only, how income vs expense is determined, and what reports are available.
+This guide summarizes how the Transaction API behaves in this ecommerce backend: which fields are read-only, how income vs expense is determined, and what reports are available.

+**Important:** Transactions are **not created manually** in this app.
+They are created by order/POS flows via `@classytic/revenue` or by internal operational workflows (inventory loss/purchase, COGS, etc.). `POST /api/v1/transactions` is blocked.

-### Payment Flow (Monetization-managed Transactions)
+### Payment Flow (Order/POS Transactions)

-Monetization workflows (membership, subscription) return both `transaction` and `paymentIntent`:
+Order flows return both `transaction` and `paymentIntent`:

 **Manual Payments:**
 - `paymentIntent.instructions` contains formatted payment details (bKash, Nagad, bank accounts)